 I’m particularly fond of this other cool part:

-It’s time to meet the first cousin of editing and proofreading — the 3Fs of editorial standards you can use to evaluate whether or not a piece of content is a proper reflection of you or your client.
+So now it’s time to meet the first cousin of content editing.
+These are the 3Fs of editorial standards you can use to evaluate whether or not a piece of content is a proper reflection of you or your client.

 A simple question used to work for a fitness assessment: “Is this information relevant and useful for the audience I serve?”